square/cane/README.md

     > cane --help
     Usage: cane [options]

+    You can also put these options in a .cane file.

             --abc-glob GLOB              Glob to run ABC metrics over (default: lib/**/*.rb) --abc-max VALUE              Report any methods with complexity greater than VALUE (default: 15) --no-abc                     Disable ABC checking